BlogMoving to Colombia

 ❓ How do I post for free on Colombia Move?

-Go to colombiamove.com/publicar, choose your item's category, upload photos, add price and description and you're done.
-You don't need a credit card or to create a business.
-Your listing stays active and appears in Google searches.
+Go to colombiamove.com/publicar, choose the category for your item, upload photos, add a price and description, and that's it.
+You don't need a credit card or to create a company.
+The ad goes live and appears in Google searches.

-❓ How many photos should I put in my classified ad?
+❓ How many photos should I include in my classified ad?

-At least three: one general front photo, one of the details (condition, serial number for electronics, engine for vehicles) and one contextual photo showing the item in real use.
-More photos always help — used item buyers want to see exactly what they're buying before contacting you.
+A minimum of three: one general front-facing photo, one of the details (condition, serial number for tech, engine for vehicles), and one contextual shot showing the item in actual use.
+More photos always help — buyers of used items want to see exactly what they are buying before contacting you.

 ❓ Is it safe to receive payments via Nequi or Daviplata when selling?

-The risk is in fake receipts.
-Never hand over an item based on a transfer screenshot — always verify in your bank app that the money actually arrived.
-Fake Nequi and Daviplata receipts are the most common scam in classified sales in Colombia.
+The risk lies in fake receipts.
+Never hand over an item based on a transfer screenshot — always verify in your banking app that the money has actually arrived.
+Falsified Nequi and Daviplata receipts are the most common scam in classified sales in Colombia.

-❓ Can I sell used items in Colombia if I'm a foreigner?
+❓ Can I sell used items in Colombia if I am a foreigner?

 Yes, no problem.
-You don't need an RUT or local bank account to sell used personal items.
-Posting on Colombia Move or Facebook Marketplace doesn't require documents.
-Just keep in mind that Colombian buyers respond better to ads written in Spanish — although contact afterward can be in English.
+You don't need a RUT or a local bank account to sell used personal items.
+Posting on Colombia Move or Facebook Marketplace doesn't require any documents.
+Just keep in mind that Colombian buyers respond better to ads written in Spanish—even if the follow-up contact is in English.

 Ready to sell?

-If you made it this far, you already know more than most sellers in Colombia.
-The difference between an ad that sells in 3 days and one that goes 3 weeks without messages is usually simple: good photos, exact neighborhood and realistic price.
+If you've made it this far, you already know more than most sellers in Colombia.
+The difference between an ad that sells in 3 days and one that has gone 3 weeks without messages is usually simple: good photos, the exact neighborhood, and a realistic price.

-Post for free on Colombia Move in less than 5 minutes — no commission, no hassle, direct contact via WhatsApp.
-And if you have questions about how much to ask for something or how to deal with difficult buyers, the community at colombiamove.com/comunidad has people selling every day.
+Post for free on Colombia Move in less than 5 minutes — no commissions, no hassle, with direct contact via WhatsApp.
+And if you have questions about how much to ask for something or how to deal with difficult buyers, the community at colombiamove.com/comunidad has people who sell every day.

 📖 You might also be interested in

-Selling Your Stuff Before Leaving Colombia — guide to timing, prices and what to buy when you arrive (also useful if you're moving internally).
+Selling Your Stuff Before Leaving Colombia — a guide on timing, pricing, and what to buy when you arrive (also useful if you are moving internally).

 Comments